What are the Types of Coffee Beans?

 Knowing Your Preferred Taste

-You must know what style and flavor of coffee you prefer to choose the right types of coffee for you.
+You must know what style and flavour of coffee you prefer to choose the right types of coffee for you.
 Just because a coffee is expensive or recommended by an expert doesn’t mean it will be to your taste.

 In general, if you prefer naturally sweeter coffees with a light body and bright acidity, then Arabica beans are the only way to go.
-They are characterized by various flavors, including fruits, florals, nuts, and chocolate.
+They are characterized by various flavours, including fruits, florals, nuts, and chocolate.
 On the other hand, if you prefer more bittersweet and earthier tasty coffees with a heavy body, Robusta, Liberica, and Excelsa coffees are all excellent options.
 Or a blend of any of these with Arabica beans can offer a nice balance.

 Knowing the Broad Categories

 Understanding the different categories of coffee is important when choosing a type of coffee.
-There are many ways to classify coffee: by variety, by flavor profile, by roast level, by caffeine content, by grind, by brewing method, by additives, and so on.
+There are many ways to classify coffee: by variety, by flavour profile, by roast level, by caffeine content, by grind, by brewing method, by additives, and so on.

 You need to understand at least the main features of each category when you go to a store or coffee shop to buy coffee.
-You want a coffee whose flavor you enjoy, but that is also compatible with the brewing equipment you have on hand.
+You want a coffee whose flavour you enjoy, but that is also compatible with the brewing equipment you have on hand.

 Determine the Amount of Caffeine You Want